delgiudice1967219/ADM_HW5/README.md

 We analyze the basic features of the USA flight network graph, including size, density, and degree distribution.
 Key outputs include:
 - Graph metrics (nodes, edges, density)
 - Identification of hub airports
 - Busiest routes by passenger flow and efficiency
+- Under and Over-Utilized routes
-- Interactive flight network map
+- Interactive flight network map:
+#### Usage of the interactive map

 **Key Technologies Used:**
-- Python: pandas, matplotlib, seaborn, networkx, plotly
+- Python: Pandas, Matplotlib, Networkx, Dash, Folium

 ### 2. Nodes' Contribution (Q2)
 Using centrality measures, we identify critical airports in the network that play a pivotal role in connectivity.
 Outputs include: